 On 21 June 2018 the residents of Hampstead will vote in a referendum on the Hampstead Neighbourhood Plan, a document they themselves designed.
 All registered voters living in the plan area can vote in the same way as they would in an election, at polling stations or by postal vote.

-The Hampstead Neighbourhood Forum developed the Plan following intensive discussions over the past three years with local residents, community groups and businesses.
-Under the terms of the Localism Act 2011, which gave local communities the authority to shape planning policies in their areas, the Plan will sit alongside Camden's Local Plan and will help to shape the future of Hampstead over the next fifteen years.
+The Hampstead Neighbourhood Forum developed the Plan following intensive discussions over the past five years with local residents, community groups and businesses.
+If approved by residents, the Plan will become planning law, sitting alongside Camden's Local Plan under the terms of the Localism Act 2011, which gave local communities the authority to shape planning policies in their areas.

 Here's what you need to know:

 What planning policies does the Plan set for future development in Hampstead?

 Read a summary of the Neighbourhood Plan's policies here

 Read the Plan's evidence, appendices and other related documents, including the independent examiner's report, here